enjoylife/StupidMonkey/EvernoteApp.md

 ##Problem Definition
 > “Defines what the problem is without any reference to possible solutions” -Code Complete

 The understanding of how continued note taking and learning new things progresses oneself's knowledge.
 How that relates over time is too difficult to track and visualize.
-People learn without realizing what their learning and how that changes over time.
+People learn without realizing what their learning and how that changes over time.__Current ways to visualize and infer knowledge from notes are terrible__.

 ##Solution:
 > “All progress is precarious, and the solution of one problem brings us face to face with another problem.” -Martin Luther King, Jr.

 Utilizing the storage and synchronization capabilities as well as a large user base of Evernote users, create a dynamic web based application that shows users detailed analysis of what the have taken notes of.
-Primarily focusing on the ease of discovering things about oneself through already written and available user data.
+Primarily focusing on the ease of discovering things about oneself through already Taken notes, and wiki like databases.
+Inoder to fully expose that analysis create clear, intuitive, and engaing visualizations to display this extra knowledge.

 ##Keys to remember: